BernardQuatermass/exim-wiki/EximGit/TrailingSpaces.md

 stage the new change into the cache, and then commits it like normal.
 All of this is invisible to you the user.

+Note that this has a serious flaw: If you made lots of changes to a file but only staged a few of them for this commit, the hook script above will silently add **all** changes to the file after fixing whitespace.
+This is a Bad Idea[tm].

 ### Disable Automatic Whitespace Removal

 If you need to disable the whitespace removal once, you add **-n** to